-- In the season 2 finale of Red vs. Blue, the majority of the cast had a (off-screen) two-hour discussion about whether or not the situation they had found themselves in was ironic.
+- In the season 2 finale of Red vs. Blue, one character commented on the irony of the situation the cast had found themselves in, which unfortunately sparked a two-hour (off-screen) argument about whether the situation fit the definition of "ironic."
 The opening lines to the discussion produces several examples of things which which aren't ironic, including this gem from Caboose:

 "I think it would be ironic if we were all made of iron."